How does the UK credit score system work? A comprehensive guide

 Your personal credit score can also impact your access to business capital.
 If your business is new, it can take time to establish a business credit score.
 Until then, creditors consider your personal credit score in any loan applications.

 Top Tip: Building a good business credit score is important, but it takes time.
-Learn what makes a good business credit score and 14 ways to improve it in our guide on credit scores for limited companies ⏳
+Learn what makes a good business credit score and 14 ways to improve it in our guide to business credit scores ⏳

 How are personal and business credit scores calculated in the UK?